stebix/woodnet-showcase/README.md

 # `woodnet` Showcase

-This repository containes additional showcase information in the form of tutorials and visualizations for our IAWA paper manuscript "Technical framework presentation of advanced volumetric sub-μ-CT imaging integrated with adaptable deep learning-based wood species classification" and the accompanying advanced computed tomography data processing and classification pipeline [`woodnet`](https://github.com/stebix/woodnet).
+This repository contains additional showcase information in the form of tutorials and visualizations for our IAWA paper manuscript "Technical framework presentation of advanced volumetric sub-μ-CT imaging integrated with adaptable deep learning-based wood species classification" and the accompanying advanced computed tomography data processing and classification pipeline [`woodnet`](https://github.com/stebix/woodnet).
 The visualizations are bundled into a Jupyter notebook that can be viewed and handled interactively.
 Core showcased elements are 3D volumetric visualizations that are not a good fit for paper- and PDF-based static imagery.
 To look at the generated visualizations and explantations, please launch the binder notebook direcntly in your browser via the button below: